 The drive is 47 kilometers, so it is not a difficult drive to make.

 It is located on the Dingle Peninsula in County Kerry.
 It starts and stops in the Dingle, the cutest coastal town we saw.
 You can easily navigate onto the Slea Head from town.
 Let me suggest checking out the town as part of the trip too.
 There was great shopping, restaurants, and views.
 If you can, stay a few days in Dingle.
-On our next trip, we will definitely stay more time in Dingle.
+On our next trip, we will spend more time in Dingle.

 When you are ready to begin, simply look for the signs for Slea Head Drive R559.
 From here, you will be able to see exactly where to go and follow the signs.